-What You Will
+What You Will See

-We love natural history and it shows in our guiding.
-We see plenty of big game on our safaris but we also catch a lot of sights that the gamedrive vehicles just zoom past.
-Tracking was always a large part of the human experience and with our Ndorobo trackers we work hard to keep the tradition alive scouring the ground for signs of game.
-Culture is an added dimension to our walks and we are all keenly aware to remind our visitors of our human history that began right beneath our feet.
+We see plenty of big game on our walking safaris but we also catch a lot of sights that the gamedrive vehicles zoom right past.
+Tracking was always a large part of the human experience.
+With our Ndorobo trackers, we work hard to keep that tradition alive, scouring the ground for signs of game.
+Culture is an added dimension to our walks and we are all keenly aware to remind our visitors of our human history which began right beneath our feet.